manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 ### Full-text fields

-Full-text fields are:
+Full-text fields:
-* indexed
-* can be searched for keywords
+* can be indexed with natural language processing algorithms, therefore can be searched for keywords
 * cannot be used for sorting or grouping
 * original document's content can be retrieved
 * original document's content can be used for highlighting